-The financial statements have been prepared in Polish zloty, and all data in the financial statements are presented in PLN thousand (PLN '000), unless indicated otherwise.
+The financial statements have been prepared in Polish zloty, and all amounts are presented in PLN thousand, unless indicated otherwise.

-The financial statements have been prepared on a going concern basis on the assumption that the Group will continue its business operations substantially unchanged in scope for a period of at least one year from the balance sheet date.
+The financial statements have been prepared on a going concern basis on the assumption that the Bank will continue its business operations substantially unchanged in scope for a period of at least one year from the balance sheet date.

 The accounting principles as described below have been consistently applied for all the reporting periods.
-The principles have been applied consistently by all the Group entities.

-Consolidated Financial Statements of the Group have been prepared based on the following valuation methods:
+Unconsolidated Financial Statements of the Bank have been prepared based on the following valuation methods:

-- at fair value for: derivatives, financial assets and liabilities held for trading, financial assets recognized initially at fair value through profit or loss and available-for-sale financial assets, except for those for which the fair value cannot be reliably measured, - at amortized cost for other financial assets, including loans and advances and other financial liabilities, - at historical cost for non-financial assets and liabilities or financial assets available for sale whose fair value cannot be reliably measured, - non-current assets (or disposal groups) classified as held for sale are measured at the lower of the carrying amount or the fair value less costs to sell.
+- at fair value for: derivatives, financial assets and liabilities held for trading, financial assets recognized initially at fair value through profit or loss and available-for-sale financial assets, except for those for which the fair value cannot be reliably measured. - at amortized cost for other financial assets, including loans and advances and other financial liabilities, - at historical cost for non-financial assets and liabilities or financial assets available for sale whose fair value cannot be reliably measured, - non-current assets (or disposal groups) classified as held for sale are measured at the lower of the carrying amount or the fair value less costs to sell.

-The consolidated financial statements include the requirements of all the International Financial Reporting Standards and International Accounting Standards approved by the European Union and related interpretations.
-Changes in published standards and interpretations, which became effective on or after 1 January 2016, had no material impact on the Group's financial statements (Note 5.10).
+The unconsolidated financial statements include the requirements of all the International Financial Reporting Standards and International Accounting Standards approved by the European Union and related interpretations.
+Changes in published standards and interpretations, which became effective on or after 1 January 2016, had no material impact on the unconsolidated financial statements (Note 4.9).

-The financial statements does not take into consideration interpretations and amendments to Standards, pending approval by the European Union or approved by the European Union but came into force or shall come into force after the balance sheet date (Note 5.11 and Note 5.12).
+The financial statements does not take into consideration interpretations and amendments to Standards, pending approval by the European Union or approved by the European Union but came into force or shall come into force after the balance sheet date (Note 4.10 and Note 4.11).

-In the Group's opinion, amendments to Standards and interpretations will not have a significant influence on the consolidated financial statements of the Group, with the exception of IFRS 9 'Financial Instruments'.
+In the opinion of the Bank, amendments to Standards and interpretations will not have a significant influence on the unconsolidated financial statements of the Bank, with the exception of IFRS 9 'Financial Instruments'.